6uoMycop/notes/checkpoint-restore.md

 ## mounting
 - One file system is configured to be the "root file system" and its root directory becomes the "system root directory".
 - Other file systems are attached to the root file system by mounting each new file system onto a directory in the root file system.
-That “mounted on” directory is also called the "mount point".
+That "mounted on" directory is also called the "mount point".

 ![Mounting one filesystem to another](mounting.png)

+> Note: The `/proc` filesystem contains a illusionary filesystem.
+It does not exist on a disk.
+Instead, the kernel creates it in memory.
+It is used to provide information about the system (originally about processes, hence the name).

 ## Namespaces in operation
 ### namespaces overview